celery/celery/docs/userguide/workers.rst

 be lost (unless the tasks have the :attr:`~celery.task.base.Task.acks_late` option set).

-Also, since the :sig:`KILL` signal can't be catched by processes the worker will not be able to reap its children so make sure you do it manually.
+Also as processes can't override the :sig:`KILL` signal, the worker will not be able to reap its children, so make sure to do so manually.
 This command usually does the trick::

     $ ps auxww | grep celeryd | awk '{print $2}' | xargs kill -9